Jennifer Brady: 2021–2022: Australian Open final, top 15, Olympics debut, and injury hiatus

 Brady started the season in Abu Dhabi.
 After winning the first set, she lost in the first round to Tamara Zidanšek.
 She also played doubles in the same tournament with Garbiñe Muguruza, they lost in the quarterfinals.

 At the Australian Open, Brady beat Aliona Bolsova, Madison Brengle, Kaja Juvan, Donna Vekić, Jessica Pegula and Karolína Muchová to reach her first major final in which she was defeated by Naomi Osaka, in straight sets.
-As a result, she reached a career-high of world No. 13 in the singles rankings on 22 February 2021.
+As a result, she reached a career-high of world No. 13 in the singles rankings on February 22, 2021.

-At her debut at the Olympics, Brady was the 11th and only American seed in the tournament.
+At her debut at the Summer Olympics, Brady was the 11th and only American seed in the tournament.
 However, she was defeated by Italian Camila Giorgi, in the first round, in straight sets.

 Brady's next tournament was the 2021 Cincinnati Open.
 In the first round, she beat Ekaterina Alexandrova in straight sets.
-In the second round, she suffered a knee injury after taking the first set from Jelena Ostapenko.
+In the second round, she suffered a knee injury, after taking the first set from Jelena Ostapenko.
 This injury would keep Brady out of tennis for two years.

-2023: Return to WTA Tour, US Open singles third round & doubles semifinal
+2023: Return to WTA Tour, US Open third round & doubles semifinal

 Brady wanted to return to professional tennis at the French Open, however, these plans were stopped by a foot injury.

 She had a successful return at the $100k Granby Championships in Canada where she defeated Kyōka Okamura in straight sets.
 Brady then lost to the sixth seed, Himeno Sakatsume, in the second round.

 Brady made her return to the WTA Tour at the Washington Open using a protected ranking.
 She defeated Anhelina Kalinina in the first round, before losing to No. 17 ranked Madison Keys.
 At the Canadian Open, Brady overcame Jeļena Ostapenko to make it into the second round, where she lost to third seed Elena Rybakina, both matches going to three sets.
 Next she lost to Donna Vekić in the opening round at the Cincinnati Open.